burlachenkok/json_processing/README.md

 `<LF>` -- is line feeding, a.k.a new line.

 So before use this script you should convert text representation of JSON object into representation which doesn't include line feeding.

-# Features
-Goal is to handle several usefull things for text JSON representaion which can be considered as hierarchical representaion of data:

-[1] extract some variable from JSON object by path

-[2] extract some variable from JSON object by path and evaluated arbitarily Python expression on this variable.
-To reference to variable use "value" in your expression

-[3] delete some variable from JSON object by path

-[4] set some variable to specific value if previously variable was contained within JSON object

-[5] set some variable to specific value if previously variable was not contained within JSON object

 # Actual Source code for script